Schedule 1 Narcotics List

 Different types of opioids share similarities in their influence on a person’s mind and body when used.1 Beyond heroin, the Schedule 1 narcotics list includes several analogs of opioids.1 Analogs are drugs that share chemical similarities with other drugs.

-Differences in potency, purity, and chemical structure can change how these Schedule 1 controlled substances impact the health of those who take them.1
+Differences in potency, purity, and chemical structure can change how Schedule 1 controlled substances impact the health of those who take them.1

 Heroin

-Heroin holds many risks for the people who use it and can affect their loved ones, as well as the communities where people sell it.3 Heroin influences the way a person’s central nervous system and brain function.
 The pleasure and pain relief associated with heroin use can increase a person’s desire to misuse this substance.
-When physically dependent on or addicted to heroin, people may continue to misuse heroin despite knowledge of the risks and of developing or existing health problems.
+When physically dependent on or addicted to heroin, many people continue to misuse heroin despite knowledge of the risks and of developing or existing health problems.

 Some symptoms of heroin use include:3